fsnovais/fsnovais/README.md

  📘  Studying ReactJs, ReactNative and NodeJs

-💻 📱 Tryng learn something new everyday
+💻 📱 Tryng to learn something new everyday

 🎮 Passionate about games and movies